2. Numeric vectors#

 and \(1/(1+e^{-x})\).

-Recall that the documentation of plot can be viewed
+Recall that the documentation of plot can be accessed

 by calling help("plot.default")